jigneshkhatri/rainfall-data-visualization/README.md

 - Visualize any other data related to location on the map in grid format
 - To divide the area on the map in grid with required single cell size (area)

+These scripts are not considering the political boundaries of the districts/states/countries, but they just divide the area into rectangular grid.

 # Environment
 - Python: v3.9